View CartView Cart Contact Home

 First, it is important to understand that complex motion graphics take time to render, especially when using high definition resolutions, motion blur, particle systems, displacement maps, etc. Our projects have been optimized when possible to reduce render times and increase efficiency, however it still takes time just as any 3D animation would.

-One thing that greatly effects the speed of your rendering is your After Effects Memory & Multiprocessing settings.
+You might be able to improve the After Effects render time by tweaking the Memory & Multiprocessing settings.
 It is possible to reduce your render times by up to half just by optimizing the settings for your system's configuration and project.
 We have had great success by configuring the settings to use as many cpu's as possible, while still leaving sufficient memory for the operating system and at least 1.5 GB per cpu.
 Some of our customers have also improved rendering times by enabling OpenGL rendering, however rendering of multiple frames simultaneously is not supported in this mode.

 I get an image buffer error in After Effects.
 Why is this happening?